braughtg/DCgit/docs/index.md

+## Course Name

-# Course Title
+- Course Title and Description are edited in _config.yml

--The web-page for the course goes here.
+- Course Information goes in this file.
--Other pages can be added to docs folder as well.
+- Additional pages can be added to docs folder.

 ___
 ![Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png "Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License") All textual materials used in this course are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/)